gofilipa/orals/journal.md

 ## July 14 2019

 Been working on an outline of sorts.
-While creating this has been exilhirating, my approach toward structure perpetuates a scholarly tradition (the monograph) that I've found stale, intimidating, exclusive.
+While creating this has been exhilarating, my approach toward structure perpetuates a scholarly tradition (the monograph) that I've found stale, intimidating, exclusive.
 Nonetheless here it is:

 Intro ------- Queer Machines : laying out the associations between human and machine.
 - the cyborg: parallels between cognition and computation